Scarabol/rock-raiders-web/README.md

 - Add tiny rockies running around after crumbling
 - Raider scene entity position/rotation not correct when thrown by rocky
 - Two buttons in priority list can be hovered/pressed/released at the same time
-- Roof mesh is not added as ceiling to scene
+- Roof mesh is not added as ceiling to scene in FPV and shoulder view
 - Use pro-meshes to render high-detail walls in first person and shoulder view
 - Bats don't appear in flocks
 - Camera frustum not shown as wireframe on radar map panel